 Skip to main content

 Workspace images let you build custom container runtimes with your project’s dependencies pre-installed.
-Instead of installing tools on every task startup, you bake them into an image once and every new task launches with everything ready.
-There are two workflows: manual (paste a Dockerfile into settings) and repo-managed (commit a Dockerfile in your repo and let Whim rebuild automatically as branches change).
+Instead of installing tools on every task startup, bake them into an image once and every new task launches ready to go.
+There are two workflows: manual (paste a Dockerfile in settings) and repo-managed (commit a Dockerfile in your repo and let Whim rebuild automatically on branch changes).

-Paste a full Dockerfile into Settings > Images.
-Whim injects RUNNER_COMPAT_REF for you at build time.
+Paste a Dockerfile into Settings > Images.
 Best for simple, project-wide customizations.

-Add image config to whim.json or package.json, commit the Dockerfile in your repo, and let Whim build branch-specific images automatically.
-Best for projects with branch-dependent dependencies.
+Add config to whim.json or package.json, commit a Dockerfile, and Whim builds branch-specific images automatically.

 Manual setup